gcgarner/IOTstack/README.md

 ## Passwords
 ### Grafana
-Grafana's default credentials are username "admin" passord "admin" it will ask you to choose a new password on boot
+Grafana's default credentials are username "admin" password "admin" it will ask you to choose a new password on boot

 ### influxdb
 there is a file called influx.env in the folder influxdb inside it is the username and password.
 The default I set is "nodered" for both it is HIGHLY recommended that you change that

-### Mosquitto (MQTT)
+### Mosquitto (mqtt)
 reference https://www.youtube.com/watch?v=1msiFQT_flo
 By default the MQTT container has no password.
 You can leave it that way if you like but its always a good idea to secure your services.